A Guide for Families

 Watch Out For

-• Going to court too early will get your case dismissed automatically
+• Going to court too early will get your loved one's grievance dismissed automatically

 • Save every single receipt — they are your proof that you completed the process